domestic violence charges ohio

 Self-defense is another possible defense against domestic violence.
 An attorney can help you establish that you were using reasonable force to defend yourself against intentional harm from the other party.

-Our Ohio criminal defense lawyers are ready to listen to the details of your situation and advise you on your next steps.
+Our Dayton criminal defense lawyers are ready to listen to the details of your situation and advise you on your next steps.